 Cambridge Realty Capital has a long and trustworthy history of strong originator and broker relationships.
-“Cambridge’s reputation as a firm that values relationships is one of the reasons clients return to us for subsequent opportunities and also why they refer others to Cambridge,” Cambridge President Jeffrey Davis commented.
+“Cambridge’s reputation as a firm that values relationships is one of the reasons clients return to us for subsequent opportunities and also why they refer others to Cambridge,” Cambridge President Andrew L. Erkes commented.

 Another part of the deal that needs to be discussed early is how Cambridge sees the deal.
-“We always make sure the broker has a voice in these discussions,” Davis stated.
-This includes talking about both positive and negative points of the deal with the broker and how Cambridge will address both.
+“We always make sure the broker has a voice in these discussions,” Erkes stated.
+This includes discussing both the deal’s positive and negative points with the broker and how Cambridge will address both.
 “We are fully forthright as to how the deal stacks up and the odds of successfully doing the deal or not.
 Finally, we ascertain that the broker recites and fully understands the pros and cons of the deal.
-This is important, as false expectations are not good to begin any relationship on, nor are they a good way to respect the time and energy of all stakeholders,” said Davis.
+This is important, as false expectations are not good to begin any relationship on, nor are they a good way to respect the time and energy of all stakeholders,” said Erkes.

 Key to those initial conversations is a commitment to transparency.
-“100% transparency is Cambridge’s model with any deal and especially originator and broker deals,” Davis asserted.
+“100% transparency is Cambridge’s model with any deal and especially originator and broker deals,” Erkes asserted.
 Cambridge understands how every deal works, whether broker-originated or otherwise, and clearly and honestly communicates the deal with the broker.
-“Even if we doubt the deal can get done, it’s crucial to share those feelings with the broker upfront and explain why,” Davis explained, adding, “It is never possible to over communicate, so we make certain to share all the facts along the way.”
+“Even if we doubt the deal can get done, it’s crucial to share those feelings with the broker upfront and explain why,” Erkes added, “It is never possible to over-communicate, so we make certain to share all the facts along the way.”

 Also key is patience.
-Cambridge remains 100% patient in all brokers discussions throughout.
-“It’s important to us that the broker has all of the information necessary to apprise the client, and that the client doesn’t feel pressed to make a quick decision,” affirmed Davis.
+Cambridge remains 100% patient in all broker discussions throughout.
+“It’s important to us that the broker has all of the information necessary to apprise the client, and that the client doesn’t feel pressed to make a quick decision,” affirmed Erkes.